 The Pacuare River is rated one of the top rivers in the world for a host of reasons.
 You’ll get to explore the intimate nature of the rainforest from the river perspective.
 The warm water, cascading waterfalls, and opulently lush rainforest with its brilliantly colored plants, animals, and birds make this trip exquisite for your senses.
-Add in the exciting Class III-IV whitewater rapids and you have a tropical adventure packed with rich experiences that last long after you’ve returned home.
+Add in the exciting Class II, III-IV whitewater rapids and you have a tropical adventure packed with rich experiences that last long after you’ve returned home.

 Our multi-day trips treat you to an exceptional adventure vacation experience combining rafting on the Pacuare with a stay at our remote Rios Tropicales Lodge, tucked in the rainforest on the banks of the river.
 Our ecolodge, complete with electricity and hot showers thanks to our hydro-powered generator system, is a model of ecotourism and sustainable business practices.
 We invite you to relax, explore, and enjoy Costa Rica’s natural paradise.
 It’s all quality time–your way–at its very best.
 The longer you stay, the more refreshed you return to your daily routine–we guarantee it!